Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 }
 ```

 These entities are created based on Unity prefabs.
-Entities are controlled by %Quantum simulation.
+Entities are controlled by **%Quantum Simulation**.
 The Unity prefab root GameObject contains a %Quantum entity prototype component, where the entity is defined.

 During gameplay the player character exists both as a %Quantum entity inside [{Simulation}](#page-concepts-player-simulation) and a Unity gameObject inside **Unity View**.